Surprise holiday — 8 useful tips on planning a vacation

 The surprise trip destination winner: Portugal

-Pick up on cues
+Pick up on previous cues

 From speaking with my parents regarding my own travels, they’d always spoken fondly of Portugal and Ireland.
 Being devout Catholics, both countries satisfied not only their faith, but also their love of travel.

-What do they like to see/do?
+What do they like to see and do — surprise holiday

 My mum tends to enjoy a mixture of city and countryside, and loved my photos of County Kerry and Killarney.

 Would they prefer the beach or city?

-Take the lead
+4. Take the lead

-This person may already be obvious, ie the spouse wanting to surprise their partner.
-However, other situations can also arise, ie other family members wanting to join the surprise vacation.
+This person may already be obvious, ie you wanting to surprise your spouse.
+However, other situations can also arise, for example, other family members wanting to join the surprise vacation.

 In my situation, I was the principal person in charge.
 It was an easy decision, given that I’d instigated the idea.
 I was very lucky with my family, in that there were no disagreements on any suggestions I put forward.